Berechiah ha-Nakdan: Biography

 Little is known for certain about Berechiah's life and much discussion has taken place concerning his date and native country.
 He is thought to have lived sometime in the 12th or 13th century, and is likely to have lived in Normandy and England, with some placing him about 1260 in Provence.
 It is possible that he was a descendant of Jewish scholars of Babylonia.
 He also knew foreign languages and translated and adapted several books into Hebrew.

-Berechiah appellation ha-Nakdan ("the punctuator") suggests that Berechiah punctuated Hebrew books.
+Berechiah's appellation ha-Nakdan ("the punctuator") suggests that Berechiah punctuated Hebrew books.
 Hermann Gollancz, on the other hand, conjectured that he had a brother, a French Tosaphist, called Samuel ha-Nakdan who is mentioned for the year 1175 and that Berechiah was not so much a punctuator of the Bible himself but hailed from a family of Nakdanim.

 Joseph Jacobs argued that Berechiah lived in England toward the end of the 12th century.
 This was confirmed by Adolf Neubauer's discovery that, in the preface to his fables, Berechiah mentions the "turning of the wheels of fate to the island of the sea (England) for one to die and the other to live," a reference to the English massacres of 1190.
 There is evidence that he was the same person as the Benedictus le Puncteur mentioned in a late-twelfth century Oxford document who presented a gift to Richard I in 1194, as Berechiah means "blessed" (benedictus) and ha-Nakdan means "the punctuator" (le puncteur).

 Berechiah's son, Elijah, who lived in Dreux, was a copyist and grammarian.
 In those of his texts which have survived he expresses his feeling of honour at his father's respected position and refers to him as a "tanna and pedant."